BunnyWay/edge-script-sdk/libs/bunny-storage/README.md

 # @bunny.net/storage-sdk
 ---

-The `@bunny.net/storage-sdk` library gives you functions and tools you can leverage to interact with efficiently with the Bunny Storage.
+The `@bunny.net/storage-sdk` a library designed to help you interact with BunnyCDN Storage API.